slickLink/faq-accordion-card-main/README.md

 ### Continued development

 - keep solidifying my knowledge in css and html
-- eager to learn Grip
+- eager to learn Grid
 - Develop a sense of when to use Grid and/or Flexbox

 ### Useful resources